Local Gaussian process approximation for large computer experiments: Discussion

 When the design and predictive grids are dense, and when the same $\theta$ parameters are used globally, the pattern of greedy local designs in the interior of the input space (away from the boundaries) are highly regular.
-For example, Figure \ref{f:alcmspe} suggests a simple template-based rule where, for each $x$, $n/2$ NNs are chosen along with $n/2$ other points spaced out along orthogonal rays from $x$.
-This may prove to be a cheap alternative to expensive MSPE/ALC calculation and therefore may widen the accuracy-per-flop gap between more thoughtful small-$n$ and much larger-$n$ NN alternatives.
-However, it may also be that other approaches, like structured Gaussian process predictors \citep[e.g.][]{gilboa:etal:2012}, may be better able to leverage high regularity in dense designs.
-Exploring alternatives in this context represents future work.
-Yet regular designs rare for computer experiments where space-filling ones are preferred.
-That sort of looser, yet uniform structure, can be leveraged towards more efficient greedy searches, representing a hybrid between a template-oriented approach and an exhaustive search.
-We have found that substantial speedups can be obtained by searching first over the closest members of $X-X_j(x)$.
+For example, Figure \ref{f:alcmspe} suggests a simple template-based rule (e.g., some NNs and some farther out) may be a thrifty alternative to expensive MSPE/ALC calculation.
+Along similar lines, we have found that substantial speedups can be obtained by searching first over the closest members of $X-X_j(x)$.
 One option is to stop early once some tolerance is reached on changes to ALC/MSPE.
 Even simpler is to restrict searches to a more modestly sized local neighborhood of candidates $N' \ll N$, say $N' = n^m$ for $m$-dimensional input spaces.
 Actually, for all experiments in this paper, we restricted searches to the nearest $N'=$1000 candidates.
 Results (except time) with $N'=10000$.

 We envision further potential benefits from parallelization.
-Symmetric-multi-processor machines are commonplace in modern desktop computing.
-Numbers of cores are doubling every few years and our methods are well-positioned to take advantage.
+Numbers of desktop computing cores are doubling every few years and our methods are well-positioned to take advantage.
 Graphical processing units (GPUs) are taking off for scientific computing, having thousands of stripped-down computing cores.
-Some authors have already jumped on that bandwagon in the context of computer experiments \cite[e.g.,][]{franey:ranjan:chipman:2012,eidsvik2013estimation}.
-Although requiring nontrivial extra programming effort (by comparison with {\tt OpenMP}, say), our {\em beta} GPU version of ALC--based local design searches have resulted in 20--70x efficiency gains \citep{gramacy:niemi:weiss:2013}.
-Such gains effectively obsolete large-$n$ NN alternatives, by drastically narrowing the time gap between NN and greedy alternatives for fixed $n$.
+An early early GPU version of ALC--based local design search has yielded 20--70x efficiency gains \citep{gramacy:niemi:weiss:2013}.

 Finally, we anticipate that a modern local approach to GP emulation will have applicability beyond emulation.
 For example, they may be ideal for computer model calibration where predictions are only required over part of the input space: at pairings of the calibration parameter(s) with a small number of field data sites.
 In that case it might be sensible to build ``local'' designs jointly for field data locations.
 Although the details for doing this by MSPE are still under development, an ALC version can be invoked by providing a matrix of $x$-values to the {\tt laGP} function in the {\sf R} package.
 Other contexts clearly pose challenges for local emulation.
 For example, when optimizing black box functions by expected improvement---where designs ($N$) are small and predictive grids are potentially enormous.